 Additionally, there are financial tiers for BMW leasing and financing, meaning the higher your credit score is, the better your financing rates will be.
 For example, if you have excellent credit (about 750 or higher), you may qualify for Tier 1, which comes with a lower money factor (i.e., the interest charged on the lease).

 Note that there is no minimum income requirement needed to lease a BMW.
-Instead, dealerships evaluate each lease agreement on a case-by-case basis to determine if you can afford to make the monthly payments.
+Instead, dealerships evaluate each lease agreement on a case-by-case basis to determine if customers will be able to afford to make the monthly payments.
 Many BMW dealerships will also offer loyalty discounts for both lease and purchase agreements.

 Other Considerations for Leasing a BMW